Roshrosh756/IOTgitclass/Readme.md

 Hello My name is Roshni Sah!
 I study at Presidential Graduate School.
+This is a university